Universal Media Access Business Model and Financial Model

 (1) Nielson.
 (2) Clear Channel is now iHeartRadio.

-The remaining 4 properties are all targeted to the Asian Indian and Asian audiences.
-They now form a powerful West Coast Network reaching a total population of 41m and an Asian population of 6.5m:
+The remaining three properties are all targeted to the Asian Indian and Asian audiences.

 |Station- KSJO-FM||Market- San Francisco/ San Jose/ Oakland||2010 Population- 6,912,381||Total Population Rank- 4||2010 Asian Population- 1,629,508||Asian Market Rank- 1|